SMC242/MyUtils/README.md

 # MyUtils
-The various tools that I've built over all of my projects
+The various tools and modules that I've built over all of my projects